Red dwarf: Planets

 Illustration depicting AU Mic, an M-type (spectral class M1Ve) red dwarf star less than 0.7% the age of the Sun.
 The dark areas represent huge sunspot-like regions.

 Many red dwarfs are orbited by exoplanets, but large Jupiter-sized planets are comparatively rare.
 Doppler surveys of a wide variety of stars indicate about 1 in 6 stars with twice the mass of the Sun are orbited by one or more of Jupiter-sized planets, versus 1 in 16 for Sun-like stars and the frequency of close-in giant planets (Jupiter size or larger) orbiting red dwarfs is only 1 in 40.
 On the other hand, microlensing surveys indicate that long-orbital-period Neptune-mass planets are found around one in three red dwarfs.
-Observations with HARPS further indicate 40% of red dwarfs have a "super-Earth" class planet orbiting in the habitable zone where liquid water can exist on the surface.
+Observations with HARPS further indicate 40% of red dwarfs have a "super-Earth" planet orbiting in the habitable zone where liquid water can exist on the surface.
 Computer simulations of the formation of planets around low-mass stars predict that Earth-sized planets are most abundant, but more than 90% of the simulated planets are at least 10% water by mass, suggesting that many Earth-sized planets orbiting red dwarf stars are covered in deep oceans.